ndr-repo/ThatsMyType/README.md

 3. Select the RFC type for your DNS queries. (ex: A, CNAME, PTR, TXT, MINFO, HINFO, ALL, ANY)
    - If you arent sure which option to use, the [IANA DNS Parameters](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml) portal is a great place to start.
    - Results are saved in your working directory based on the type of query ran and the target resolver. (ex: resolutions-ALL-8.8.4.4.txt )
-   - If the file already exists, ThatsMyType will append the existing file, so that no results are lost.
+   - If the file already exists, ThatsMyType will append the existing file, so no results are lost.

 ![image](https://github.com/user-attachments/assets/1c829dd9-0f86-47d0-9f67-5f73f5adf1c8)
 Image Source: [Wikipedia](https://upload.wikimedia.org/wikipedia/commons/5/59/All_active_dns_record_types.png)